ADU Builder San Diego

 California ADU Grant and Loan Programs 2023 – 2024

-In addition to the grant, homeowners can explore various loan programs for financing ADU and JADU projects.
 These include assistance with non-recurring closing costs and helping to lower the barriers to constructing ADUs.
 These programs collectively enhance the capability of homeowners to establish additional housing units, like ADU conversions, which in turn augment housing availability and present affordable living options for renters.

 What is a California ADU Grant?